Man who murdered partner in front of children jailed for 17 years

-A man who stabbed a woman to death with a boning knife in front of her two children will serve a jail term for as long as the number of knife wounds he inflicted.
+A man who stabbed a woman to death with a boning knife in front of her two children will serve a jail term for as long in years as the number of knife wounds he inflicted.

-Ngawai Kararaina Maria Himiona had her young baby sleeping in between her legs and her 4-year-old was also in the room of their Hamilton home late on December 16, 2020.
+Ngawai Kararaina Maria Himiona had her young baby sleeping between her legs and her 4-year-old was also in the room of their Hamilton home late on December 16, 2020.

 Himiona's family packed the public gallery in the High Court at Hamilton today to see her killer jailed for 17 years.